Mary Chipperfield: The Beast of Bodmin Moor

-In 1978 the Plymouth Zoo, then owned by Chipperfield, was forced to close due to economic difficulties, and she arranged to transfer five of her pumas to the nearby Dartmoor Wildlife Park, now Dartmoor Zoo.
+In 1978, the Plymouth Zoo, then owned by Chipperfield, was forced to close due to economic difficulties, and she arranged to transfer five of her pumas to the nearby Dartmoor Wildlife Park, now Dartmoor Zoo.
 However three of them, which included a breeding pair, were very dear to her, and when the cage arrived it was found to contain only two pumas, together with the tags of the other three.
 Chipperfield said that the three had escaped, but she later broke down and said she had released the three onto the moor, rather than give them up to another home.

-However 38 years later, and two years after her death, Roger Cawley, her widower, denied these claims.

-Nevertheless, the famous legend of the Beast of Bodmin began almost at once after the alleged release in 1978, and has persisted with occasional reported sightings ever since.
+However, 38 years later, and two years after her death, Roger Cawley, her widower, denied these claims.
+Nonetheless, the famous legend of the Beast of Bodmin began almost at once after the alleged release in 1978, and has persisted with occasional reported sightings ever since.